Institutional Review Board

 • Ensure that you have completed all required CITI training reporting before you submit any new application materials.

-• The Mercy College IRB will only accept one submission per study at a time.
+• The Mercy University IRB will only accept one submission per study at a time.
 For example, if you have an ongoing report under review, you may not submit an amendment for the same study until the first submission is approved.

 • Need help?
 Please contact IRB Chair at MCIRB@mercy.edu.

-TIPS ON COMPLETING THE APPLICATION FORMs:
+TIPS ON COMPLETING THE APPLICATION FORMS:

 See Appendices and Special Populations for additional information and forms that may be required for your protocol.